To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Debugging Shuffle Implementations

 \section{Debugging Shuffle Implementations}

 Implementing DP algorithms correctly is known to be challenging~\cite{opacusbug,prngreuse}, and DP violations have been found in the wild ~\cite{tramer2022debugging,annamalai2024what}.
-Specific to shuffling, Ponomareva et al.~\cite{ponomareva2023dp} report that for computational reasons, in many cases, datasets may not even be shuffled fully but only within a small buffer. \ccs{Therefore, bugs or variations to the shuffling procedure itself may be present in DP-SGD implementations used in the wild, and, naturally, this would substantially affect their privacy leakage.}
+Specific to shuffling, Ponomareva et al.~\cite{ponomareva2023dp} report that for computational reasons, in many cases, datasets may not even be shuffled fully but only within a small buffer.
+Therefore, bugs or variations to the shuffling procedure itself may be present in DP-SGD implementations, and, naturally, this would substantially affect their privacy leakage.

-Based on a search of public GitHub code repositories (see Section~\ref{sec:bts}), we identify cases where the dataset is first batched, and the batches are then shuffled instead of shuffling the samples before batching. \ccs{As visualized in Appendix~\ref{app:batch_then_shuffle}, this makes the batch with the target record substantially more identifiable in cases where the samples surrounding it are different from samples ``far away'' from it (in this setting, batching is done locally).} While these variations to the shuffling procedure intuitively affect the privacy analysis, in this section, we verify whether our auditing procedure can identify them and determine the scale of their impact on privacy leakage.
+Searching public GitHub repositories (see Section~\ref{sec:bts}), we identify cases where the dataset is first batched, and the batches are then shuffled, rather than shuffling the samples before batching.
+As visualized in Section~\ref{sec:bts}, this makes the batch with the target record substantially more identifiable in cases where the samples surrounding it are different from samples ``far away'' from it (in this setting, batching is done locally).
+While these variations to the shuffling procedure intuitively affect the privacy analysis, in this section, we verify whether our auditing procedure can identify them and determine the scale of their impact on privacy leakage.